Technical

 Programming

 I came to programming initially through web-page design at an early age, starting off with simple static pages on borrowed server-space, and eventually moving on to designing, building and hosting my own dynamic websites on a variety of different themes.
 During my time at Poynton High School I took an interest in offline programming, and started using languages such as Pascal to gain knowledge of ‘pure’ programming as opposed to website design!
 I progressed on to using a variety of .NET languages (VB.NET, ASP.NET etc) during my A-level Computing course, and then on to Java and C whilst at University.
-Recently, I have begun work on teaching myself Objective-C so I can begin programming for the Apple iOS Platform, although PHP remains my favourite language by far!

 Through all of this, I have picked up an excellent grounding in many different aspects of programming, from low-level to high-level languages over a variety of platforms, as well as a theoretical approach as taught as part of my University course.